sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/prometheus-metrics.md

 The Sensu Prometheus Collector runs via a Sensu check and collects metrics from the Prometheus API.
 The metrics are handled by the InfluxDB handler, sent to InfluxDB, and visualized by a Grafana dashboard.

-You can plug the Sensu Prometheus Collector into your Sensu ecosystem.
+You can add the Sensu Prometheus Collector to your Sensu ecosystem and include it in your [monitoring as code][9] repository.
 Use Prometheus to gather metrics and use Sensu to send them to the proper final destination.
 Prometheus has a [comprehensive list][7] of additional exporters to pull in metrics.